...

 Faux Grass Changed the Game

-Synthetic Turf Shows Off Rio Pride
+Artificial Field Turf Shows Off Rio Pride

 What was shocking was the color.
 It was bright blue, with lime green edges.
 Not only did this show off the colors of Brazil’s flag – it also made playing the sport easier.
 Players found that it wasn’t as hard to find the ball on the pitch.
 In the past, the color of the ball could blend in with the color of the pitch.
 Here, it stood out clearly.